adrem1/block_data_analyses/README.md

 - ask their own questions

 ## Acknowledgements
-I wish to thank Rich [ECP] and Wayne [OTG] for providing valuable insights during this work.
+I wish to thank Rich [ECP], Homer [AAA] and Wayne [OTG] for providing valuable insights during this work.